SCECA Executive Board

 "My goals as an early childhood advocate are to stress the importance of early childhood education, promote best practices among educators, and work closely with parents as their child's first teacher."

 Judy holds a Bachelor's Degree in Elementary Education and a Master's Degree in Early Childhood Education.
-She is an interventionist at Gilbert Elementary School in Lexington District One.
+She is retired from teaching in Lexington District One.

 "My goal is to help provide the best training opportunities possible for any person working with children."